eme64/blog/_posts/2023-05-16-SuperWord-Scheduling.md

 Currently, we bail out of vectorization, but one could also just remove some packs, filter again (to check `implemented` and `profitable`), rebuild the PacksetGraph and see if it can be scheduled then.

-See implementation and more details here:
+See implementation and more details here (also more details about why `independence` at pack level can still lead to cycles in the PacksetGraph):
 [JDK-8304042](https://bugs.openjdk.org/browse/JDK-8304042): C2 SuperWord: schedule must remove packs with cyclic dependencies ([PR](https://github.com/openjdk/jdk/pull/13078))

 The linearization ensures that packed memops are now directly succeeding each other, with no other ops in between (and specifically no memops).